Ancient Greece

 Privacy Policy

-This server (like every other server on the Internet) collects anonymous data, like time and date of visit, URL, size of file transfer, IP address, Time Zone, referrer, browser version, and other anonymous data like this that helps us optimize the performance of our pages.
+The author places high value on the viewers' privacy.
+This server (like every other server on the Internet) collects anonymous data, like time and date of visit, URL, size of file transfer, IP address, Time Zone, referrer, browser version, and similar aggregate data that helps us optimize the performance of the site.
+This is the only data we have control and access to, and we never share this data with anyone.
+The company that provides these data is Google Analytcis.